redhat-nfvpe/container-perf-tools/README.md

 sysjitter is used to evaluate the system scheduler jitter.
 This test in certain way can predict the zero loss throughput for high speed network.

-sysjitter supports the following enviroment variableis:
+sysjitter supports the following enviroment variables:
++ tool: sysjitter, run this sysjitter tool
 + RUNTIME_SECONDS: how many seconds to run the sysjitter test, default 10 seconds
 + THRESHOLD_NS: default 200 ns
 + DISABLE_CPU_BALANCE: choice of y/n; if enabled, the cpu that runs sysjitter will have workload balance disabled